yashkemkar/devnotes/Notes/javascript.md

 }
 ```
 The example above would return the value of total to two decimal places.

+## Project Configuration
+At the start of any project, you need to write down what exactly you will need or will need to do, and configure your project directory correctly by initialising the right files, and then configuring the right functions within your index file.

 ### Prompt Function
 You can use the prompt function in JavaScript to get a user to input information required for your calculation as shown below: